-- Assist faculty or staff develop the program or unit outcomes and measures, collect data and examine it in terms of the original outcomes. - Ensure the faculty and staff responsible for implementing the assessment measures are collecting data and they stay true to the university assessment timeline and format. - Lead the faculty or staff in a group review of the results of their annual assessment and in making changes to the new assessment plan. - Submit reports and plans to department or program chairs for review prior to submission to the ARC.
+- Enters assessment results and new plans in Taskstream (when the capability is available). - Coordinates data collected by the faculty and staff responsible for implementing the assessment measures. - After faculty or staff develop the program or unit outcomes and measures, collect data and examine it in terms of the original outcomes. - Lead the faculty or staff in a group review of the results of their annual assessment and in making changes to the new assessment plan. - Submit reports and plans to department or program chairs for review prior to submission to the ARC.